Detecting Correlation Efficiently in Stochastic Block Models: Breaking Otter's Threshold in the Entire Supercritical Regime: Introduction

 \subsection{Other related works}

 { }

 $\textbf{Community recovery in sparse stochastic block models.}$ The stochastic block model (SBM) is a fundamental probabilistic generative model for networks with community structure.
-Introduced in \cite{HLL83}, it has garnered significant attention over the past decades.
-Notably, it serves as a natural theoretical testbed for evaluating and comparing clustering algorithms on average-case networks (see, e.g., \cite{DF89, BCL+84, Boppana87}).
+Introduced in \cite{HLL83}, it has garnered significant attention in recent decades.
+In particular, it serves as a natural theoretical testbed for evaluating and comparing clustering algorithms on average-case networks (see, e.g., \cite{DF89, BCL+84, Boppana87}).
 The SBM provides a framework for understanding when community signal can be extracted from network data, as it exhibits sharp informational and computational phase transitions for various inference tasks.
 These phase transitions were first conjectured by \cite{DKMZ11} and were later rigorously established in \cite{Massoulie14, MNS18, BLM15, BDG+16, AS16, AS18, BMNN16, AS18, CS21+, MSS23, MSS24+}.